Southwestern Indiana: Interstate highways

-The newer interstate in the region, this stretch of I-69 provides interstate access to Bloomington and, eventually, to Indianapolis.
+The newer interstate in the region, this stretch of I-69 provides interstate access to Bloomington and Indianapolis.
 Like I-64, the terrain around Evansville is relatively flat, but becomes hillier in northeastern Gibson County, and becomes progressively hillier through Pike County.
 The stretch of I-69 in Daviess County between Washington and Elnora is actually flatter than the stretch in Vanderburgh County, while containing some hilly sections south of Washington, but becomes very hilly northeast of Elnora as the highway approaches Crane and leaves the area into Greene County.